-To calculate savings we use the fact that we expect an 8.4 percentage point increase in seat belt use, and that of those newly belted people 45% will avoid injury.
-To turn the percentage point increase into a percent we calculate what the cost would have been had no one been restrained and take 8.4% from that.
+The savings calculations were based on an expected 3.1-percentage-point increase in seat belt use, and a 47% reduction in injury to those newly belted people.
+To turn the percentage point increase into a percentage we calculate what the cost would have been had no one been retrained and take 3.1% from that.
 The formula for this is:

-Cost at 0 belt use = $$\frac{C}{1 - UE}$$
+$$Cost at \ 0 \ belt use = \frac{C}{1 - UE}$$

-Where C = current costs, U = current belt use, and E = the effectiveness of the belt (in this case 45%).
+Where C = current costs, U = current belt use, and E = the effectiveness of the belt (in this case 47%).
 This formula was applied to each payer.
-These values are then multiplied by the expected percentage-point increase and 45% (the estimated effectiveness of the seat belt) to determine the amount saved.
+These values are then multiplied by the expected percentage-point increase and 47% (the estimated effectiveness of the belt) to determine the amount saved.